tyoungNIO/open-source-library-data-collector/CODE_OF_CONDUCT.md

 ## Additional Guidance

 ### Disclose Potential Conflicts of Interest
 Community discussions often involve interested parties.
 We expect participants to be aware when they are conflicted due to employment or other projects they are involved in and disclose those interests to other project members.
 When in doubt, over-disclose.
-Perceived conflicts of interest are essential to address so that the community’s decisions are credible even when unpopular, difficult or favorable to the interests of one group over another.
+Perceived conflicts of interest are important to address so that the community’s decisions are credible even when unpopular, difficult or favorable to the interests of one group over another.

 ### Interpretation
 This Code is not exhaustive or complete.
 It is not a rulebook; it serves to distill our common understanding of a collaborative, shared environment and goals.
 We expect it to be followed in spirit as much as in the letter.
 When in doubt, try to abide by [SendGrid’s cultural values](https://sendgrid.com/blog/employee-engagement-the-4h-way) defined by our “4H’s”: Happy, Hungry, Humble and Honest.